 Dr Gary Overett is an Assistant Professor at the SYSU-CMU Joint Institute of Engineering where he leads the Mobile Robotics and Computer Vision (MRCV) Laboratory.
-The SYSU-CMU Joint Institute of Engineering is a newly founded joint effort between the Sun Yat-sen University in Guangzhou, China and Carnegie Mellon University in Pittsburgh, USA.
-Together with other newly recruited faculty for the Joint Institute, we are establishing a brand new engineering school modeled after Carnegie Mellon’s College of Engineering.
+The SYSU-CMU Joint Institute of Engineering was a joint effort between Sun Yat-sen University in Guangzhou, China and Carnegie Mellon University in Pittsburgh, USA.
+Together with other newly recruited faculty for the Joint Institute, we established a brand new engineering school modeled after Carnegie Mellon’s College of Engineering.
 CMU is frequently ranked as a leading institution in Computer Vision as well as Autonomous Driving.
 At the Joint Institute of Engineering, we aim to foster collaboration with this world leading research and China’s fast-growing transition economy.
 Our SYSU-CMU JIE graduate programs include both MS and Ph.D. in ECE where students will earn both a Carnegie Mellon and SYSU degrees.
 Additionally, we have a single degree program based at Sun Yat-sen University.

 My research interests are mainly centred around Computer Vision, Robotics, Machine Learning and Autonomous Driving.
 In particular, I have been working on methods for creating highly robust object detectors for heavily time-constrained, real world applications.
 I am particularly interested in two important research questions:

 - How can we represent the information from image and LIDAR sensors in a way that makes subsequent reasoning about real-world content both efficient and robust?